skelemoa/ntu-x/README.md

  #### Expose

 * A1.  drink water
 * A2. eat meal/snack

- * A3.
-A3. brushing teeth.
+* A3. brushing teeth.
 * A4. brushing hair.
 * A8. sitting down.
 * A9. standing up (from sitting position).
 * A12. writing.
 * A14. wear jacket.
 * A15. take off jacket.
 * A16. wear a shoe.
 * A17. take off a shoe.
 * A18. wear on glasses.
 * A19. take off glasses.
 * A20. put on a hat/cap.
 * A21. take off a hat/cap.
 * A24. kicking something.
 * A25. reach into pocket.
 * A26. hopping (one foot jumping).
 * A29. playing with phone/tablet.
 * A30. typing on a keyboard.
 * A33. check time (from watch).
 * A34. rub two hands together.
 * A36. shake head.
 * A37. wipe face.
 * A38. salute.
 * A41. sneeze/cough.
 * A42. staggering.
 * A43. falling.
 * A44. touch head (headache).
 * A46. touch back (backache).
 * A47. touch neck (neckache).
 * A48. nausea or vomiting condition.
 * A49. use a fan (with hand or paper)/feeling warm.
+* A61. put on headphone.
+* A62. take off headphone.
+* A63. shoot at the basket.
+* A64. bounce ball.
+* A65. tennis bat swing.
+* A68. flick hair.
+* A71. make ok sign.
+* A72. make victory sign.
+* A73. staple book.
+* A75. cutting nails.
+* A76. cutting paper (using scissors).
+* A78. open bottle.
+* A79. sniff (smell).
+* A80. squat down.
+* A82. fold paper.
+* A83. ball up paper.
+* A84. play magic cube.
+* A85. apply cream on face.
+* A86. apply cream on hand back.
+* A87. put on bag.
+* A88. take off bag.
+* A89. put something into a bag.
+* A90. take something out of a bag.
+* A91. open a box.
+* A92. move heavy objects.
+* A93. shake fist.
+* A94. throw up cap/hat.
+* A95. hands up (both hands).
+* A96. cross arms.
+* A97. arm circles.
+* A98. arm swings.
+* A99. running on the spot.
+* A100.	butt kicks (kick backward).
+* A101.	cross toe touch.
+* A103.	yawn.
+* A104.	stretch oneself.
+* A105.	blow nose.
+* A106.	hit other person with something.
+* A107.	wield knife towards other person.
+* A108.	knock over other person (hit with body).
+* A111.	step on foot.
+* A112.	high-five.
+* A114.	carry something with other person.
+* A119.	support somebody with hand.

 #### SMPL-X

  * A5. drop.
  * A6. pickup.
  * A7. throw.
  * A10. clapping.
  * A11. reading.
  * A13. tear up paper.
  * A22. cheer up.
  * A23. hand waving.
  * A27. jump up.
  * A28. make a phone call/answer phone.
  * A31. pointing to something with finger.
  * A32. taking a selfie.
  * A35. nod head/bow.
  * A39. put the palms together.
  * A40. cross hands in front (say stop).
  * A45. touch chest (stomachache/heart pain).
  * A50. punching/slapping other person.
  * A51. kicking other person.
  * A52. pushing other person.
  * A53. pat on back of other person.
  * A54. point finger at the other person.
  * A55. hugging other person.
  * A56. giving something to other person.
  * A57. touch other person's pocket.
  * A58. handshaking.
  * A59. walking towards each other.
  * A60. walking apart from each other.
+ * A66. juggling table tennis balls.
+ * A67. hush (quite).
+ * A69. thumb up.
+ * A70. thumb down.
+ * A74. counting money.
+ * A77. snapping fingers.
+ * A81. toss a coin.
+ * A102.	side kick.
+ * A109.	grab other person’s stuff.
+ * A110.	shoot at other person with a gun.
+ * A113.	cheers and drink.
+ * A115.	take a photo of other person.
+ * A116.	follow other person.
+ * A117.	whisper in other person’s ear.
+ * A118.	exchange things with other person.
+ * A120. finger-guessing game (playing rock-paper-scissors).